Flu jab

 Multiple sclerosis is one of the long-term health conditions that are covered by the NICE guidelines, although you and your GP should take into account your individual clinical needs, including any other health conditions you have.
 The guidelines state that people with MS should be offered immunisation against influenza as flu infections may be associated with worsening of symptoms or could trigger a relapse.

 The Department of Health's guidelines also currently state that the flu vaccine should also be offered to all who are in receipt of carer's allowance, or are the main carer for a person whose health or welfare may be at risk if the carer falls ill.
-In Scotland, Immunisation Scotland encourage people with MS to get the flu jab.
+The NHS in Scotland also encourage people with MS to get the flu jab.

 If you have MS, and feel that you are getting the symptoms of flu, or have been in contact with someone with flu, NHS Choices would advise you to talk to your GP.
 There are antiviral drugs available that can reduce the effects and duration of an episode of flu, but these are most effective when taken as soon after infection as possible.

 The flu jab is free for all adults and children with multiple sclerosis, as well as their main carers, if applicable.
-You can book one with your GP, even if they do not contact you first.
+You can book one via the NHS app or website, even if your GP has not contacted you first.

 Is the flu jab safe and effective for people with MS?